shaefner-usgs/easy-web-forms/README.md

 ## Acknowledgements

 Portions of [Bootstrap](https://github.com/twbs/bootstrap) and [pretty-checkbox.css](https://github.com/lokesh-coder/pretty-checkbox) are distributed with this library to enhance the user interface.
-Also uses a cloud-hosted version of [MapQuest PlaceSearch.js](https://developer.mapquest.com/documentation/place-search-js/v1.0/) for single field address type `<input>`s.
+This library also uses a cloud-hosted version of [MapQuest PlaceSearch.js](https://developer.mapquest.com/documentation/place-search-js/v1.0/) for single field `<input>` controls of type 'address'.